Formation of Light-Emitting Defects in Ag-based Memristors: Electroluminescence of the device

 \section{Electroluminescence of the device}

 The formation and dynamical behavior of the Ag filament not only affect the memristor’s conductance but also play a crucial role in triggering an electroluminescent activity.
-This phenomenon is illustrated in Figs.~\ref{fig:EL}a and \ref{fig:EL}b.
-During a sequence of voltage pulses ($V=2$~V, $T=500$~ms, $D=0.2$) the memristor’s conductance alternates between two states, reflecting the limited stability of the conductive bridge at that stage of the process (Fig.~\ref{fig:EL}a).
-For the first three pulses, the current remains at a steady maximum, limited by the protection resistance $R=325$~k$\Omega$.
-This compliance state, occurring when the resistance of the memristor becomes negligible compared to the protection resistance $R$, reappears for pulses applied after $t>6$~s.
-Between these intervals, the current fluctuates indicating restructuring dynamics within the conduction path.
+This phenomenon is illustrated in Figures~\ref{fig:EL}a and \ref{fig:EL}b.
+During this sequence of voltage pulses ($V=2$~V, $T=500$~ms, $D=0.2$) the memristor’s conductance alternates between two states, reflecting the limited stability of the conductive bridge at that stage of the process.
+For the first three pulses, the current remains at a steady maximum, limited by the protection resistance here set at $R=325$~k$\Omega$.
+This compliance state, occurs when the resistance of the memristor becomes negligible compared to the protection resistance $R$.
+However, the initial filament connected the electrodes is not robust enough to sustain prolonged stimulation, and a spontaneous rupture of the connection after the third pulse is observed as a signifciantly reduce current level at the 4th pulse ($t$=1.5~s).
+Once broken, the conduction path restarts its growth dynamics with the next pulses as shown by the fluctuating current levels up until $t$=6~s.
+The current eventually reaches compliance again at the end of pulse 13.
+This newly formed pathaway is now stable enough to sustain prolonged stimulation at this voltage level, as no further changes in the device state is observed during the sequence.